 Merrell sneakers vary in pricing depending on style, construction, materials, and technologies.
 They can be bought for as low as $69.99 and as high as $140.

 Those belonging to the lower price point are typically low-tops with minimal design.
 However, this does not mean that they are inferior quality-wise than the expensive ones.
 They are relatively cheaper because they utilize a less amount of materials and their production costs are also lower compared to the high-end models.

-On a different note, Merrell sneakers that lean towards the expensive side are typically mid-tops with extra reinforcements for stability, durability, and support.
+On a different note, Merrell shoes that lean towards the expensive side are typically mid-tops with extra reinforcements for stability, durability, and support.
 They also often feature Merrell’s frontrunner technologies like the M Select Dry for waterproofing.

-What should I consider when buying Merrell casual shoes?
+What should I consider when buying casual Merrell shoes?